midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - balancing existing transaction, that is - creating a transaction containing a counter-offer, which after merging results in a transaction reporting only DUST imbalances needed to cover fees
 - initiating a swap - creating a transaction (usually containing some inputs of token A and some outputs of token B), which is purposefully not balanced, to let another party balance such transaction and in that way - exchange tokens

-Technically, building a transaction by wallet involves:
+Technically, building a transaction by wallet involves following operations:
-1. Creating inputs
+- Creating inputs
-2. Creating outputs
+- Creating outputs
-3. Creating transients
+- Creating transients
-4. Combining inputs and outputs into an offer
+- Combining inputs and outputs into an offer
-5. Replacing output with a transient in an offer
+- Replacing output with a transient in an offer
-6. Creating a transaction with the offer
+- Creating a transaction with the offer
-7. Merging with other transaction
+- Merging with other transaction

+A structured process for building transactions like mentioned above generally can be done in 2 steps:
+1. Prepare/retrieve transaction with necessary inputs and outputs, which drive the outcome - whether it is a regular transfer, contract call or a swap
+2. (optional) balance the transaction obtained in step #1 - to ensure fees are paid and other inputs provided if needed

+Following subsections define the steps needed to perform particular operation of prepare part of transaction.

+### Building operations

-### Building an input
+#### Building an input

 Building an input requires information, which coin owned by wallet should be provided, additionally access to part of wallet state is needed - the coin secret key and coin commitment Merkle tree.
 Steps to follow are:
 1. calculate nullifier